 Pineapples are notorious for being a great choice to combat morning sickness.
 The bromelain present in pineapples is ideal for an upset stomach.
 You can choose to have it fresh or blend it in a smoothie.
-You can also mix it with some Greek yogurt or even cottage cheese for some extra protein.
+You can also mix it with Greek yogurt or cottage cheese for extra protein.

 To answer some of the more frequently asked questions regarding morning sickness in the first trimester, we have compiled the following list for you: